Stones of Scotland: The Dooslan stone

 This glacial erratic stone now lies in Brodie Park in Paisley.
 It is thought to have been named after a Mr Dove who laid claim to the stone.
 Originally to be found at the corner of Neilston Road and Rowan Street in Paisley, the stone was the meeting place of the Weavers Union in the South of Paisley and was also used as a "soapbox".
 It was later moved to its present location in Brodie Park.
 The stone is still used today as the meeting point for the annual Sma' Shots parade.
 Its ancient significance is unknown, but it has played a significant role in historical times and has probably always been a megalith of social significance.

 Some views of Stones of Scotland

 The Carlin Stone near Craigends Farm (2007).

 The Dalgarven Mill cup and ring mark stone.

 The Dagon stone in Hasting's Square, Darvel (2007).

 The Dagon stone in Hasting's Square, Darvel (2007).

-Notable Scottish stones in Ayrshire
+Scottish stones in Ayrshire

 The Carlin Stone at Craigends

 A large procumbent boulder known on the OS map as the 'Carlin's Stone' lies next to the Carlin Burn near Craigends Farm below Cameron's Moss in East Ayrshire.
 The name is the same as the example at Dunlop in East Ayrshire.
 It has been much visited at one time, with the clear remains of a footbridge running to it across the Hareshawmuir Water.